Claire has been creating handmade jewellery since 2002 and teaching jewellery making through online tutorials and courses since 2010.

 What Kind of Knots Do You Use in Macramé?

-There is a large range of knots and knot combinations used in macramé including the square knot, half knot, half hitch, larks head knot and coil knot.
-Depending on the knots used and whether they are used alone or combined with others many different designs can be achieved.
+There is a large range of knots and knot combinations used in macramé, including the square knot, half knot, half hitch, larks head knot and coil knot.
+Depending on the knots used and whether they are used alone or combined with others, many different designs can be achieved.

-There is a huge choice of colours, textures and types of cords available to use in macramé, some natural and some synthetic.
-In fact almost anything that you can tie knots in will be suitable and materials can be found in many places such as: craft, hardware, DIY, needlework and sewing shops.
+There is a huge choice of colours, textures and types of cords available to use in macramé, including some natural and some synthetic.
+In fact, almost anything that you can tie knots in will be suitable, and materials can be found in many places, such as craft, hardware, DIY, needlework and sewing shops.

 Some examples of cords that can be used in macramé include:

 How Do You Decide Which Material to Use?